seanbaxter/circle/README.md

 > There's quite a lot going on.
 Some new operator `@dynamic_type` is being used on the parameter pack and is expanded into an array `x`.
 Okay, so `x` likely has `count` elements, holding some kind of "dynamic type" of each of the template parameters.

 `@mtype` is a new builtin type that holds a type.
 It's really just an opaque pointer to type info that's already maintained by the compiler.
-But it has overloads for all the arithmetic operators, so it's easy to work with.
+But it has overloads for all the comparison operators, so it's easy to work with.

 > So you sort and unique this array using functions from `<algorithms>`.
 Much easier than trying to manipulate those type list things. `@dynamic_type` appears to box a type into an `@mtype` variable.
 It has to be that `@pack_type` goes the other direction and packages the array of `@mtype` variables as a parameter pack.